Haefliger cohomology of complete Riemannian foliations: Examples of open foliated manifolds

-As already mentioned in the introduction, a tense metric on a closed manifold with a Riemannian foliations is always strongly tense by~\cite[Eq.~4.4]{KamberTondeur1983}, while the example of Cairns-Escobales~\cite[Example~2.4]{CairnsEscobales1997} shows that it is not true for the noncompact case.
+As already mentioned in the introduction, a tense metric on a closed manifold with a Riemannian foliation is always strongly tense by~\cite[Eq.~4.4]{KamberTondeur1983}, while the example of Cairns-Escobales~\cite[Example~2.4]{CairnsEscobales1997} shows that it is not true in general for the open case.
 There is a further difference in this direction.
-The cohomology class of the mean curvature form of a tense metric on a Riemannian foliation on a compact manifold, or more generally, the basic component of the mean curvature form $\kappa$ of a Riemannian foliation on a compact manifold is unique by~\cite[Theorem~5.2]{AlvarezLopez1992}.
-But this result is not true in the noncompact case as the following example shows.
+The cohomology class of the mean curvature form of a tense metric on a Riemannian foliation on a compact manifold.
+More generally, the \'{A}lvarez class, the cohomology class of the basic component of the mean curvature form $\kappa$, is well-defined for a Riemannian foliation on a compact manifold by~\cite[Theorem~5.2]{AlvarezLopez1992}.
+However the following example shows that the cohomology classes of the closed basic mean curvature form depend on metrics for Riemannian foliations on open manifolds.